Live report from Hong Kong, China

 The Chinese were relentless in their efforts to obtain Western technology and grow their economy.
 They set up trade barriers and manipulated their currency in ways that helped China.
 The US was at a disadvantage in trade resulting in massive deficits in the billions.

 Along comes the Trump Administration, the first administration to address China’s unfair trade advantage.
-The timing of Trump’s tariffs was not good for China as there are more pressing issues that had to be addressed.
-China had no choice but to go with what the US offers to keep its economy afloat.
+The timing of Trump’s tariffs is not good for China as there are more pressing issues that must be addressed.
+President Trump is a shrewd negotiator and he obviously believes now is the time to encourage China to make changes to their trade barriers with the US.
+China may have no choice but to go with what the US offers to keep its economy afloat.

 The more pressing issues for China surround real estate, in a manner similar to the US in 2008.
 As China grew, it invested in its infrastructure and in addition, it invested in large housing projects throughout the country.
 These efforts helped bolster China’s already fast growing economy.

 The problem is that China over invested in these random properties all over China and these properties today remain empty.